AmolWangate/SeleniumHybridFramework/README.md

 Selenium hybrid framework created from scratch using all the latest tech stack availabe out there.
-It has following impementation:
+It has following implementation:

 1) Selenium
 3) TestNG